alexa/ask-cli/docs/concepts/Smapi-Command.md

 # SMAPI COMMAND

-The `smapi` command provides a number of subcommandsthat map 1:1 to the underlying API operations in Alexa Skill Management API (SMAPI).The commands allow detailed control of API inputs and expose raw outputs.
+Provides a number of subcommands that map 1:1 to the underlying API operations in Alexa Skill Management API (SMAPI).The commands allow detailed control of API inputs and expose raw outputs.
 There are subcommands for creating and updating the skill, interaction model, and account linking information as well as starting the skill certification process.

 `smapi` command format: